Your Rights & Responsibilities

 Patient Rights

-- You have the right to considerate and respectful care in a safe setting.
+- You have the right to considerate and respectful care in a safe, high-quality care setting.

-- You have the right to know the name and title of your caregivers at all times.
+- You have the right to know the names, titles and roles of your caregivers, including students, residents or other trainees.

 - You have the right to receive compassionate care that respects your personal, spiritual, cultural and religious values and beliefs.

-- You have the right to have the hospital promptly notify a family member or representative and your physician of your admission to the hospital.
+- You have the right to have the hospital promptly notify a family member or representative of your admission.

-- You have the right to review your medical records and to have the information explained, except when restricted by law.
+- You have the right to review your medical records and have the information explained or interpreted as necessary, except when restricted by law.

-- You have the right to consent or decline to take part in research affecting your care.
-If you choose not to take part, you will receive the most effective care the hospital otherwise provides.
+- You have the right to consent or decline to take part in clinical research.
+If you choose to decline, you will receive the most effective care the hospital provides.

-- You have the right to review your bill, have the information explained to you and get a copy of the bill.
+- You have the right to review your bill and have the charges explained to you.

 Patient Responsibilities

-- You are responsible for asking questions when you do not understand information or instructions.
+- You are responsible for asking questions when you do not understand your treatment or care plan.

-Based on “A Patient’s Bill of Rights” with permission of the American Hospital Association, copyright 1992.
+Based on “The Patient Care Partnership” with permission of the American Hospital Association, copyright 2003.